 (a) prepare the research proposal; and

-(b) revise the Research Plan and associated faculty budget for discussion with the confirmation review panel
+(b) revise the Research Plan and associated budget for discussion with the confirmation review panel

-(c) present the research in an appropriate format at the discretion of the Associate Dean (Research) or nominee; and
+(c) present the research in an appropriate format at the discretion of the Associate Dean (Research); and

-12.6 The research proposal and the research presentation are assessed by the Principal Supervisor, Co-Supervisors, the Associate Dean (Research) or nominee, and one or more independent assessors appointed by the Associate Dean (Research) or nominee.
-The Associate Dean (Research) or nominee may provide feedback to the candidate on their research proposal and will provide feedback on the revised Research Plan as part of the confirmation process.
-The Associate Dean (Research) or nominee will forward the candidate’s application for confirmation of candidature to the Research Degrees Committee with a recommendation and supporting reasons.
-The Research Degrees Committee will assess the candidate's application for confirmation of candidature taking account of the recommendation of the Associate Dean (Research) or nominee and will determine the outcome as one of the following options and advise the candidate accordingly:
+13.5 The research proposal and the research presentation are assessed by the Principal Supervisor, Co-Supervisors, the Associate Dean (Research), and one or more independent assessors appointed by the Associate Dean (Research) who meet requirements for thesis examiners as described in the Thesis Submission and Examination - Procedures.
+The Associate Dean (Research) will provide feedback to the candidate on their research proposal and will provide feedback on the revised Research Plan as part of the confirmation process.
+The Associate Dean (Research) will determine the outcome as one of the following options and advise the Office of Research which will advise the candidate accordingly:

-12.8 Candidates who are required to make revisions to their application for progression to confirmed candidature under section 12.6 (b, (c) or (d) must:
+13.8 Candidates who are required to make revisions to their application for progression to confirmed candidature under section 13.6 (c) must:

 (a) revise their research proposal in accordance with feedback provided (if applicable); and